Cassi Van Den Dungen: Career

 On 8 July, only one day after the cycle 5 finale of Australia's Next Top Model, it was confirmed that Elite Model Management in New York City and Priscilla's Model Management had offered modelling contracts and immediate representation to Van Den Dungen.
 It was later reported that Van Den Dungen had turned down the prestigious contracts to stay in Sunbury with her boyfriend, Brad Saul.

 Since being back in Australia, Cassi became the face of Portmans shot by Vogue photographer Nicole Bentley and has shot three editorials for Cleo magazine, Madison with photographer Carlotta Moye and one with Oyster magazine with photographer Liz Ham.

 In June 2010, Van Den Dungen was the face of Myer as one of the young faces for their upcoming spring/summer campaign.
 In October 2010, she appeared in an editorial for issue #36 of Russh magazine and was featured in Ellery’s Spring/Summer 2010/2011 campaign, Horreurscope.

 In February 2013, Cassi travelled to Europe to walk in London Fashion Week, where she booked a show for Giles Deacon.
 A week later in March, she was in Paris where she walked the Fall 2013 Miu Miu show.
 That same month, Van Den Dungen appeared in a 16-page editorial for Australian Vogue.
 In September, Van Den Dungen walked as an exclusive for Calvin Klein Collection at New York Fashion Week.
 The next month, she was featured on the cover of Japan's SPUR magazine and in editorials for Japanese Harper's Bazaar and Madame Figaro.

 In April 2014, Van Den Dungen's thin body caused controversy.
 Designer Alex Perry, whose show she walked in and who had previously supported her early career, said that "he recoiled" from the images of Van Den Dungen on the runway, and described casting her in his show as "a serious lapse of judgment".
 After walking for Honor at Spring/Summer 2015 New York Fashion Week and for Anya Hindmarch and Antonio Berardi at the SS15 London Fashion Week, Van Den Dungen was shown on the cover of Elle Argentina, following an earlier editorial in the March 2014 Australian edition.

 In May 2016, Van Den Dungen walked for Toni Maticevski at Australian Fashion Week, her first runway appearance at the event since 2014.
 She was also featured in a lookbook for Alex Perry's 2017 resort collection later that year, continuing their working relationship on seemingly amicable terms.
 The model made two guest appearances on the tenth cycle of Australia's Next Top Model.

 Personal life

 While filming Australia's Next Top Model, Van Den Dungen revealed that she was engaged to a 25-year-old bricklayer, Brad Saul, and had been living with him for a few months.
 Their son Drake was born in September 2011.
-The couple's second son, Toretto, was born in May 2019.